 His previous work focused particularly on extreme settings.
 It included teaching entrepreneurship in North Korea (2012-2017) and co-founding the WTSUP!
 Beirut platform (2018-2020) that focused on supporting equality and equal opportunities for women entrepreneurs in Lebanon.
 In Finland, Dr. Heikkilä's previous work included action-research (2016-2019) with The Shortcut initiative, which aims to integrate immigrants into Finnish society with community-driven entrepreneurship education methodology via NGO-startup modeling.

-Incoming Visiting Scholar, SCANCOR at the Weatherhead Center.
+Incoming Visiting Scholar, SCANCOR at the Weatherhead Center (Fall 2022).
 Renew Postdoctoral Fellow, Centre for Business History, Department of Management Politics and Philosophy, Copenhagen Business School.

 Ida Lunde Jørgensen is a Postdoctoral Fellow and a cultural and organizational scholar at the Centre for Business History at Copenhagen Business School.
 She has a PhD in Organization and Management from CBS.
 Jørgensen is interested in the way society influences organizations and organizations influence society through the symbolic realm.
 Her research explores things through a historical lens and often draws on institutional perspectives and cultural studies.
 Her most recent work focuses on two topics: (i) The role of national museums in Denmark and Sweden.
 Specifically, she studies how national museums curate historical collections of art and cultural heritage amid heated debates about immigration and national identity in the Nordic countries. (ii) The historical and ongoing role of companies in the production and negotiation of racial symbols that ascribe value and meaning to the people portrayed.